hashicorp/terraform-provider-google/website/docs/r/firestore_document.html.markdown

 `google_app_engine_application` resource with `database_type` set to
 `"CLOUD_FIRESTORE"`.
 Your Firestore location will be the same as the App Engine location specified.
-Note: The surface does not support configurable database id.
-Only `(default)` is allowed for the database parameter.

 ## Example Usage - Firestore Document Basic